-Chapter 4 exercises (due Sun. by 11:59pm)

 You may begin implementing ‘instructor-approved’ project as soon as you receive approval from your major professor and have signed permission from classroom teacher and/or principal for the project– Make required modifications

+There is no Chapter exercise or discussion, because you are focusing on your study.

 Week 7 (Oct.
 1-7) – Data Analysis (continued)